-The last full stock assessment was undertaken in March 2018 and indicated that spawning stock biomass (SSB) remains in the critical zone in 2018, at 37% of the biomass limit reference point (Blim or LRP) and is therefore in a substantially overfished state.
-The biomass is down from the estimated level in 2017 (of 52% of Blim).
+The last full stock assessment was undertaken in March 2018 and updated in 2019.
+Although there was a small improvement in the size of the spawning stock biomass (SSB) - now 48% of the limit reference point ( LRP)as opposed to 37% the previous year - there is no change to its status and it remains in the critical zone in and is therefore in a substantially overfished state.
+In the 2019 update, the probability that the stock will reach the LRP by 2022 ranged between 6% and 9%, although a high degree of uncertainty was noted.
 Despite this, it is still a substantial improvement on 2005 levels where SSB was estimated to be just 3% of Blim.
 Recent average recruitment is 19% of the pre-collapse period of the 1980s.
 In the previous full assessment in 2016, a series of projections under various assumptions about fishery removals in 2016 and 2017 estimated median SSB in 2018 would range from 60 to 66% of Blim.
 The difference is believed to be primarily due to an increase in natural mortality.
 Key forage species such as capelin and shrimp are important prey items for cod and capelin is anticipated to remain at low levels to at least 2019.
 This is expected to negatively impact cod productivity.
-Even under a zero catch scenario, there is less than a 1% chance of reaching Blim in 2019.
 The estimated fishing mortality rate (on spawning stock) from all sources has increased from 0.014 in 2015 to 0.021 in 2016 and 0.025 in 2017.
-Estimated catch in 2017 was 15, 054 t where approximately a third is taken in recreational fisheries.

 The majority of the cod fishery in this NAFO area (2J3KL) occurs within Canada’s EEZ, although some catches do occur beyond this area and so management is coordinated between the Department of Fisheries and Oceans Canada, and the Northwest Atlantic Fisheries Organisation (NAFO) for catches beyond 200nm.

 The DFO applies a Sustainable Fisheries Framework to help it achieve fisheries that are conducted in a manner which support conservation and sustainable use.
 The framework requires that a harvest strategy be incorporated into respective fisheries management plans to keep the removal rate moderate when the stocks status is healthy, to promote rebuilding when stocks status is low, and to ensure a low risk of serious or irreversible harm to the stocks.
 It also requires a rebuilding plan when a stocks reaches low levels.
-As this stock is at a low level, as rebuilding plan is needed.
-To be consistent with the DFO decision-making framework the incorporating the precautionary approach, the Canadian Science Advisory Secretariat recommends removals from all sources must be kept at the lowest possible level until the stock increases above Blim.
+As this stock is at a low level, a rebuilding plan is needed and one is not in place yet.
+To be consistent with the DFO decision-making framework incorporating the precautionary approach, the Canadian Science Advisory Secretariat recommends removals from all sources must be kept at the lowest possible level until the stock increases above Blim.

 A rebuilding plan and harvest control rule are being developed for the 2J3KL stock which is a key work area for the Fishery Improvement Project (FIP) for the fishery (info here.
 The FIP commenced in Feb 2015 and is due for completion in Dec 2021 with the aim of addressing environmental issues so as to be compliant with the MSC standard by 2021.
 A lower biomass reference point for the stock has been developed yet there is no upper biomass reference point and no reference points (like maximum sustainable yield) for exploitation rates.
 Stock assessments had been undertaken every two years with an update to these annually, but from 2018, a full assessment is to be undertaken each year.

-Annual catches have been increasing in recent years, yet measures for 2018 are expected to reduce catches by 25% relative to 2017 to 9,500t.
+Annual catches have generally been increasing in recent years.
+Reported landings in 2018 were 9,269t, down from 13,452t in the previous year, but the catch limits for 2019 have been increased by 30% which is of concern.
 Whilst there are restrictions to the opening and closing of the season and weekly landing restrictions, there is no Total Allowable Catch (TAC) which makes it harder to control total fishing mortality.
 There is also unaccounted mortality from bycatch in other commercial fisheries and from significant recreational fisheries.
 A bag limit of five ground fish (including cod) per person per day is in place, and 15 per boat where three or more people are on board.